tdusenbury/Note-Taker-Using-Express.js/README.md

 ## Credits

-Shout outs to my whole cohort for great classes, but especially Laurie, Austin, Cassie, Afi, Liubov, Kakazi, Bahareh, Victoria, David, my tutor Katie, the Cohort TA's, and Jerome.
+Shout outs to my whole cohort for great classes, but especially to an amazing study group!!!
+You know it was a curly bracket!!!!

 ## Contributing